Wondering about Bespoke design? We’ve got you covered.

 We chatted to Victoria, the brains behind YouMeiOui, to find out all about her brilliant Bespoke creations.

-Victoria – hi!
-Can you tell us a bit more about your wedding stationery business and how you got set up?
+We’re excited to talk about bespoke design with you!
+Can you tell us a bit more about your wedding stationery business?

 The idea for You Me Oui came after receiving wedding invitations, which read like a novel.
 Then, upon losing the important pages to said novel and having to text a friend to ask for the address of the venue, I decided that there must be an easier way!

 It’s when I started thinking about bespoke designs.